 Then you stuff the puff pastry and bake.

-In order to make the filling for the vegan wellington, you are going to want to finely chop your mushrooms, carrots, celery, and green onions.
+In order to make the filling for the vegetarian Wellington recipe, you are going to want to finely chop your mushrooms, carrots, celery, and green onions.

-Start off by sauteing your carrots, celery, and onions until fragrant and then add in the mushrooms.
+Start by sauteing your carrots, celery, and onions until fragrant, and then add in the mushrooms.

-Mushrooms will release a lot of liquid and if you don’t cook them correctly, your vegan wellington will be soggy and that is just no good.
+Mushrooms will release a lot of liquid and if you don’t cook them correctly, your meat-free Wellington will be soggy and that is just no good.